Bitter exchanges and incriminating evidence rock Trump's impeachment trial - KTVZ

 Surreal scene dissolves into rancor

 It was still a surreal moment, at 1 p.m.
-ET, to see Chief Justice John Roberts take the gavel as senators met to decide whether Trump should be the first President in US history convicted on articles of impeachment to be removed from office.
+ET, to see Roberts take the gavel as senators met to decide whether Trump should be the first President in US history convicted on articles of impeachment to be removed from office.

 But for all the historic echoes, the day soon became like any other in the Trump era when mind-bending debates erupted over the nature of basic facts and ill will between the parties clogged Congress’ most basic duty — holding a President to account.